grafana/tutorials/content/tutorials/grafana-fundamentals.md

 The log lines returned by your query are now displayed as annotations in the graph.

 {{% /tutorials/step %}}
-{{% tutorials/step title="Alerting" %}}
+{{% tutorials/step title="Set up an alert" %}}

+Alerts allows you to identify problems in your system moments after they occur.
+By quickly identifying unintended changes in your system, you can minimize disruptions to your services.

+Configuring alerting consists of two parts: _Alert rules_ and _notification channels_.

+Alert rules are defined by one or more _conditions_ that are regularly evaluated by Grafana.
+Whenever the conditions of an alert rule are met, the Grafana notifies the channels configured for that alert.

+### Configure a notification channel

-For this exercise, you'll be sending alerts using Webhooks.
-Before you can do that, you need to set up a _request bin_:
+In this step, you'll be sending alerts using _web hooks_.
+To be able to test your alerts, you first need to have a place to send them:

 - Browse to [requestbin.com](https://requestbin.com)
 - Unselect **Private (requires log in)**, and click **Create Request Bin**.
 - You request bin is now waiting for the first request.
 - Copy the endpoint URL.

-Next, you'll configure a _notification channel_.
+Next, you'll configure a notification channel for web hooks, to send notifications to your Request Bin:

 - In the side bar, click **Alerting** -> **Notification channels**.
 - Click **Add channel**.